What Is a Bulletproof Trust?

 Discretionary Distribution Protection

-Florida Statutes § 736.0504(1) separately provides that a creditor cannot compel a trustee to make a discretionary distribution to a beneficiary.
+Florida law separately protects against creditor-forced distributions.
+Under § 736.0504(1), a creditor cannot compel a trustee to make a discretionary distribution.
 If the trust agreement gives the trustee discretion over the timing and amount of distributions, the trustee can withhold distributions when a creditor is attempting to collect.
-This protection applies even if the beneficiary serves as trustee of their own share.
+Florida law extends this protection even when the beneficiary serves as trustee of their own share.

 Combined Effect

-An irrevocable trust that includes both a spendthrift clause and discretionary distribution language is nearly bulletproof against the beneficiary’s creditors.
+An irrevocable trust with both a spendthrift clause and discretionary distribution language is nearly bulletproof against the beneficiary’s creditors.
 The spendthrift provision blocks attachment of the beneficial interest.
-The discretionary distribution clause prevents a court from ordering the trustee to make distributions that would flow to the creditor.
+The discretionary distribution clause prevents a court from ordering distributions that would flow to a creditor.
+Florida courts have consistently enforced both protections as long as the assets remain inside the trust.
+Once a trustee distributes funds to the beneficiary, the distributed money loses trust protection and becomes reachable.

 Certain creditors can override spendthrift and discretionary protections.
-The IRS can place a federal tax lien on a beneficiary’s interest in a trust regardless of spendthrift provisions.
-Family law courts may consider trust interests when determining alimony or child support obligations, though they generally cannot force distributions from a properly drafted discretionary trust.
+The IRS can place a federal tax lien on a beneficiary’s interest regardless of spendthrift provisions.
+Family law courts may consider trust interests when setting alimony or child support, though they generally cannot force distributions from a properly drafted discretionary trust.

-Fraudulent transfer exposure is the more significant vulnerability.
-If the trustmaker transferred assets to the irrevocable trust to hinder, delay, or defraud a creditor, or if the transfer rendered the trustmaker insolvent, the transfer itself can be reversed under Florida Statutes Chapter 726.
-A court can order the trustee to return the assets to the trustmaker, at which point the assets become available to the trustmaker’s creditors.
-The statute of limitations for fraudulent transfer claims in Florida is four years from the transfer date or one year after discovery.
+Fraudulent transfer exposure is the larger vulnerability.
+If the trustmaker transferred assets to hinder, delay, or defraud a creditor—or if the transfer rendered the trustmaker insolvent—the transfer can be reversed under Florida’s Uniform Voidable Transactions Act (Chapter 726).
+A court can order the trustee to return assets, at which point they become available to creditors.
+Florida imposes a four-year statute of limitations from the transfer date, or one year after the creditor discovers the transfer.

-An irrevocable trust funded well before any creditor claim arises, when the trustmaker is solvent and has no pending threats, faces minimal fraudulent transfer risk.
-A trust funded in response to an existing or foreseeable claim faces substantial risk regardless of its internal protections.
+An irrevocable trust funded well before any creditor claim, when the trustmaker is solvent and has no pending threats, faces minimal fraudulent transfer risk.
+Timing and solvency at the time of the transfer are the critical variables.

-A domestic asset protection trust (DAPT) is a self-settled irrevocable trust formed in a U.S. state that permits the trustmaker to be a beneficiary while still claiming creditor protection.
-Florida does not authorize DAPTs and has a strong public policy against self-settled asset protection trusts.
+A domestic asset protection trust (DAPT) is a self-settled irrevocable trust formed in a U.S. state that allows the trustmaker to be a beneficiary while still claiming creditor protection.
+Florida does not authorize DAPTs and has strong public policy against self-settled asset protection trusts.

 A Florida resident who creates a DAPT in Nevada, South Dakota, or another DAPT state faces two problems that prevent the trust from being bulletproof.

 Florida courts apply Florida law to Florida residents.
-When a judgment creditor seeks to collect against a Florida debtor, the court will likely apply Florida’s prohibition on self-settled trust protection rather than the DAPT state’s more favorable statute.
+When a judgment creditor seeks to collect against a Florida debtor, the court will likely apply Florida’s prohibition on self-settled trust protection rather than the DAPT state’s statute.
 The trust agreement’s choice-of-law provision does not bind the Florida court.
+The bankruptcy court in In re Huber reached exactly this result when it applied Washington law—not Alaska DAPT law—to a debtor with an Alaska trust.

 The domestic trustee is subject to U.S. court jurisdiction.
-If a court orders a domestic trustee to turn over assets—whether on self-settled trust grounds or as a fraudulent transfer remedy—the trustee will comply.
-No domestic trust company will defy a binding court order to protect one client’s assets.
+If a court orders a domestic trustee to turn over assets, the trustee will comply.
+No domestic trust company will defy a binding court order to protect one settlor’s assets.
 This vulnerability exists regardless of the DAPT state’s statutory protections.

 Cook Islands Trusts Come Closest to Bulletproof

-A Cook Islands trust is a self-settled offshore asset protection trust administered by a licensed trustee company in the Cook Islands.
-The Cook Islands International Trusts Act provides a legal framework specifically designed to protect trust assets from foreign creditor claims.
+A Cook Islands trust is a self-settled offshore asset protection trust administered by a licensed trustee in the Cook Islands.
+Cook Islands trust law was written to protect trust assets from foreign creditor claims, and the jurisdiction has more than 30 years of litigation history confirming that protection works.

-Several features distinguish a Cook Islands trust from every domestic alternative.
+Three features separate a Cook Islands trust from every domestic alternative.

 The Cook Islands does not recognize U.S. civil judgments.
-A creditor holding a U.S. judgment must initiate an entirely new proceeding in the Cook Islands court system, at the creditor’s own expense, under Cook Islands procedural rules.
+A creditor holding a U.S. judgment must start an entirely new lawsuit in the Cook Islands court system, at the creditor’s own expense, under Cook Islands procedural rules.
 Most creditors lack the resources or willingness to litigate in a foreign jurisdiction with no guarantee of success.

-The Cook Islands imposes a two-year statute of limitations on fraudulent transfer claims against trust transfers, and the creditor must prove fraud beyond a reasonable doubt—a significantly higher burden than the preponderance of evidence standard used in U.S. courts.
+Cook Islands law imposes a two-year statute of limitations on fraudulent transfer claims against trust transfers, and the creditor must prove fraud beyond a reasonable doubt—far higher than the preponderance-of-evidence standard used in U.S. courts.

-The Cook Islands trustee operates outside U.S. court jurisdiction.
-A U.S. court order directed at the trustee has no binding effect because the trustee is licensed and regulated by the Cook Islands government, not by any U.S. authority.
-The trustee will not voluntarily comply with a foreign court order that the Cook Islands legal system does not recognize.
+The Cook Islands trustee operates outside U.S. court jurisdiction entirely.
+A U.S. court order directed at the trustee has no binding effect because the trustee is licensed and regulated by the Cook Islands government, not any U.S. authority.

 Where Cook Islands Trusts Are Vulnerable

-Even a Cook Islands trust is not perfectly bulletproof.
-U.S. bankruptcy courts have jurisdiction over a debtor’s worldwide assets, and a bankruptcy judge can order a debtor to repatriate offshore trust assets.
-A debtor who refuses to comply with such an order faces civil contempt, which can include incarceration.
-Several reported bankruptcy cases have involved debtors held in contempt for refusing to bring back offshore trust assets.
+Cook Islands trusts face one real vulnerability: U.S. bankruptcy.
+A bankruptcy judge has jurisdiction over a debtor’s worldwide assets and can order repatriation of offshore trust assets.
+A debtor who refuses faces civil contempt of court, which can include incarceration.
+Several reported cases have involved debtors held in contempt for failing to repatriate offshore trust assets.

-Outside of bankruptcy, a U.S. court may hold a debtor in contempt for failing to direct the offshore trustee to return assets.
-The practical question is whether the court’s contempt power will compel compliance when the debtor genuinely cannot control the trustee’s actions.
-Well-drafted Cook Islands trusts include duress provisions that prevent the trustee from complying with distributions made under court compulsion, which creates a factual defense to contempt—but courts have not uniformly accepted this defense.
+Outside bankruptcy, a U.S. court may hold a debtor in contempt for failing to direct the trustee to return assets.
+Well-drafted Cook Islands trusts include a duress clause that prevents the trustee from complying with distributions made under court compulsion, creating a factual defense to contempt.
+Courts have not uniformly accepted this defense, but the trustee’s genuine independence from the debtor, combined with Cook Islands law prohibiting compliance with foreign court orders, gives the defense real teeth.

 How Trust Types Compare on Bulletproof Protection